Roblox/roact/docs/advanced/shallow-rendering.md

 This snapshot test will soon become an inconvenience and developers will slowly stop caring about it.
 The snapsot will not be reviewed correctly, because developers will be used to see the snapshot update on every new change submitted.

-To avoid this situation, it is truly important that each snapshots is kept as simple and small as possible.
+To avoid this situation, it is truly important that each snapshot is kept as simple and as small as possible.
 That is why the ShallowWrapper is deeply linked with the snapshot generation: it is needed to abstract the children of a component instead of making a snapshot that contains the whole tree.

 ---